 Why should not you choose this?

 - Poor customer service at the branch level.

-- Staffs are more busy in selling third-party products rather than Banking.
+- Staffs are busier in selling third-party products rather than Banking.

 - Interest Rate on Business Loan is somewhat higher than the other PSU Banks.